simonberner/gilded-rose-refactoring-kata-python/README.md

 ## Tasks

 1. From the start position (main branch), create a new branch
+2. Study the (vague) requirements and think about how you could cover them in the current code with tests.
-2. Fix the existing Test and add some new ones which reflect the current behavior (spec) of the production code
+3. Fix the existing Test and add some new ones which reflect the current behavior (spec) of the production code
-3. Tidy the code first in order to make it more readable (to you)
+4. Tidy (structure) the code in order to improve readability
-4. Refactor the "production" code (gilded_rose.py) to improve its design (readability, maintainability)
+5. Refactor (change the behaviour) of the production code to improve its design
+6. Tidy (structure) more as needed
+7. Add a test for the new feature "Conjured items"
-5. Update the "system" with the new feature: "Conjured" items degrade in Quality twice as fast as normal items
+8. Implement the new feature "Conjured items" (which degrade in Quality twice as fast as normal items)
-6. Reflect on the exercise and document your learnings in this README
+9. Reflect on the exercise and document your learnings

 ## Do's and Don'ts